marxshen/Continual-Learning-for-Robotic-Perception/README.md

 # Continual Learning for Robotic Perception

 ---
-This program replaces BVLC with ResNet-50 to perform continual learning on CORe50, a dataset and benchmark for continual learning (CL), object detection and segmentation.
+This program replaces BVLC CaffeNet with ResNet-50 to perform Continual Learning (CL) strategies on the CORe50 dataset.

-CL concerns new training patterns in later batches and tackling new classes w/o losing accuracy on previous ones.
+CL concerns new training patterns in later batches and tackling new classes without losing accuracy on previous ones.

 From the benchmarks for classification at object level (50 classes), the accuracies of the classification are increased by 25.11%.